Abstract

 Suicide attempt GWAS summary statistics

 We employed the most recent GWAS summary statistics available for suicide attempt, obtained through application to the International Suicide Genetics Consortium (ISGC).
 This GWAS has been previously described in detail elsewhere (Mullins et al., 2020).
 Briefly, a coordinated standard error–based meta-analysis for lifetime suicide attempts was performed on 29,782 cases and 519,961 controls.
 Cases were defined using a range of distinct approaches including self-reports, structured clinical interviews, hospital records and medical examiner offices or death registers.
 Participants who attempted suicide regardless of underlying psychiatric disorders were classified as cases.
 Controls were defined as participants with a psychiatric disorder screened and negative for lifetime suicide attempt or unscreened participants from population-based cohorts where suicide attempt rates are expected to be low.
 In addition, the ISGC performed a conditional analysis removing the effects of depression (Mullins et al., 2020).
 In this study, the main unconditional analysis which best reflects the true nature of suicide attempt was used.
-Post-meta-analysis quality control consisted of removing variants with a weighted minor allele frequency of <1%, weighted imputation INFO score <0.6 or with a small representation (
+Post-meta-analysis quality control consisted of removing variants with a weighted minor allele frequency of <1%, weighted imputation INFO score <0.6 or with a small representation (N < 80% of total effective sample size).

 Other GWAS summary statistics